Aethylred/puppet-kerberos/README.md

 Specifies the location of the Kerberos configuration file.
 The default is `/etc/krb5.conf`.
 Setting this parameter is not recommended, but included to support custom packages.

+#### `includedir_path`

+Specifies a directory that contains arbitrary configuration files to be loaded.
+This is disabled by default, but can be enabled for custom settings that the module does not handle.  (ex: appdefaults)  Using this parameter is not recommended unless you have a specific use case.

 #### `default_realm`

 This sets the default realm for any domain that does not have a specific domain to realm mapping.
 The default value is `LOCAL`.